Università Iuav di Venezia

 Iuav University of Venice (Università Iuav di Venezia) is a university in Venice, Italy.
-It was founded in 1926 as the Istituto Universitario di Architettura di Venezia as one of the first Architecture schools in Italy.
-The university currently offers several undergraduate, graduate and higher education courses in Architecture, Urban Planning, Fashion, Arts, and Design.
+It was founded in 1926 as the Istituto Universitario di Architettura di Venezia as one of the first architecture schools in Italy.
+The university offers several undergraduate, graduate and higher education courses in architecture, urban planning, fashion, arts, and design.

 It is a design-themed university focusing on the teaching, research, and practice of the design of living spaces and environments (buildings, cities, landscapes and territory) and in the design of everyday use objects, of fashion and of graphics.
 It has also a more recent courses in visual arts, theatre and performing arts, and multimedia events.

 History

-In 1926 Giovanni Bordiga and Guido Cirilli found the Scuola Superiore di Arti, a branch of the Accademia di Belle Arti di Venezia.
+In 1926 Giovanni Bordiga and Guido Cirilli founded the Scuola Superiore di Arti, a branch of the Accademia di Belle Arti di Venezia.
 It was the second architecture school in Italy after that of Rome.
 In 1940 The Istituto Universitario di Architettura di Venezia was founded.
 In the year 1963-64 Iuav moved to Tolentini with 1000 students enrolled and later in 1970 Giovanni Astengo coordinates Italy's first course in Urban Planning in Preganziol, but University reform in 1981 as the Urban Planning becomes a degree programme at Ca' Tron.
-By the beginning of the 90s particularly in the year 1993 12,000 students were enrolled in 3 degree programmes (Urban and Regional Planning, History and Conservation of Cultural Heritage, and Architecture).
+By the beginning of the 90s, particularly in the year 1993 12,000 students were enrolled in 3 degree programmes (Urban and Regional Planning, History and Conservation of Cultural Heritage, and Architecture).

-By the academic year 2000/2001 The Institute becomes a university with 3 faculties:
+By the academic year 2000/2001 the Institute became a university with 3 faculties: